wpfleger96/Calculator/README.md

 post-fix notation given an implementation of the <code>Math</code> interface is also provided.

-You do need to understand the exact details of what RPN is in order to complete this project, however, you do need to understand what the input to the <code>infixToPostfix</code>
+You do not need to understand the exact details of what RPN is in order to complete this project, however, you do need to understand what the input to the <code>infixToPostfix</code>
 method needs to look like.
 The method takes one parameter, an array of Strings.
 Each element of this array should contain the String representation of either